sprymix/metamagic.json/README.rst

 datetime.datetime and objects derived form all listed objects.

-For all objects which could not be encoded in any other way an attempt is made to convert an object to an encodeable one using ``self.default(obj)`` method (which can be overwrite in derived classes).
-If self.default succeeds, the output is again encoded as any other object.
+For all objects which could not be encoded in any other way an attempt is made to convert an object to an encodeable one using ``Encoder.default(obj)`` method.
+If ``Encoder.default`` succeeds, the output is again encoded as any other object.

+In case there is a need to custom-handle natively supported primitive types, an ``Encoder.encode_hook`` method exists.

 **Python 3.3 only!**